ramakarl/Flightsim/README.md

 ## Results

-The goal of this project is to simulate of hundreds of aircraft with a simple, realistic model while being efficient with respect to computation and memory.
+The goal of this project is to support the simulation of hundreds of aircraft with a simple, realistic model while being efficient with respect to computation and memory.

 <br>
 <img src="https://github.com/ramakarl/Flightsim/blob/main/docs/fig10.png" width="600" />